kharad/AE6344_VFP/README.md

 # AE6344_VFP
 Repository for VFP - AVL model

+Before running python code, make sure avl.exe is in the main folder where the python codes are located

 Python based code that runs AVL model and obtains cp data Currently, there are two main files:
   1. Run_AVL.py